legal resources necessary to hold negligent facilities accountable.

 The healthcare provider must look for signs of tunneling or undermining along with eschar, necrosis, granulation (tissue with new blood vessels).
-The diagnosis should also include an assessment of adjacent tissue along with any signs of tissue tenderness, pain, unusual odor, sweats, chills and fever.
+The care team must also assess adjacent tissue looking for any signs of tissue pain, tenderness, unusual odor, sweats, chills, and fever.

-Optimizing the wound environment is essential to ensure healing of the ulcer.
-To promote healing, the health provider must ensure the patient is receiving essential care including:
+To promote sore healing, the health service provider must ensure the patient is receiving essential bedsores care, including:

-- Removal of all nonviable (necrotic) tissue at the sore site.
+- Removal of all nonviable tissue at the sore site.
 The other name for nonviable tissue is necrotic

-- Adequate balance of moisture to the skin
+- Adequate balance of humidity on the skin

-- Wound protection using proper dressings based on the stage of the bedsore
+- Wound protection using proper dressings content based on the stage of the bedsore

-- Proper barrier products designed to provide protection against moisture and adhesives
+- Proper moisture barrier cream designed to protect against dampness content and adhesives

 - Pain management

-- Wound cleansing and irrigation into underlying skin layer tunnels and cavities
+- Bedsore cleansing and irrigation into underlying skin layer tunnels and cavities

 - The prevention or management of infection